dvpatel/nginx_okta/README.md

 # Components & Dependencies

-The key components to enable this solution are:
+The main components to enable this solution are:

 1. Client request

 2. IdP service.
 Okta is used for this solution using a developer account.
 Any open system IdP solution can work.

 3. Token validation service.
-It encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems to use.
+Encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems to use.

 4. Nginx web server configured with token validation service as the intercepting filter.